abrahambotros/lore/README.markdown

 db := getDb() // ...
 Your own lore should conjure up a *sqlx.DB instance here. discoveredLegend := &Legend{}
-// See notes for numRowsAffected in Query.Execute documentation. numRowsAffected, err := db.ExecuteThenParseSingle(db, discoveredLegend)
+// See notes for numRowsAffected in Query.Execute documentation. numRowsAffected, err := q.ExecuteThenParseSingle(db, discoveredLegend)
 if err != nil {
     // Handle errors here.
 }